Jofroop/Jofroop-DLP-GUI/README.md

 # Jofroop-DLP-GUI
-A GUI for Youtube-DLP
+A GUI for Youtube-DLP.

-Very simple because all I wanted was automation.
-Download the latest youtube DLP or whatever, open the folder icon and put it in the folder called JofroopsDLGGUI, make sure the file is called exactly "yt-dlp"
+Highly simple with not many addtional features.
+You input the link, and press the download button.
+The yt-dlp file has to be downloaded seperately.
+You can also set a custom output path.